Chipsee/Documentation/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

    The default ``zImage`` and ``imx6q-sabresd.dtb`` files support *'keep the logo from uboot to kernel'* but do not support framebuffer.
    Chipsee provides ``zImage_framebuffer`` and ``imx6q-eisd.dtb_framebuffer`` file versions that support the framebuffer function but do not support the *'keep the logo from uboot kernel'* feature.
-If you need the framebufer, just rename these two files to ``zImage`` and ``imx6q-eisd.dtb``.
+If you need the framebuffer, just rename these two files to ``zImage`` and ``imx6q-eisd.dtb``.

 Downloading images onto the TF Card